slawo/chrome-dev-webpack-plugin/README.md

  - `version`: the version number you want to set in your manifest.json (overrides the version found in json files)

 ### build number
-You can chose to stamp the version in your manifest.json with a build number.
+You can choose to stamp the version in your manifest.json with a build number.

-To simplify development and deployment the build id can be automatically generated upon emitting files.
-First the build Id is read from a file, increased applied and saved. simply set `buildId` to true, of give it a file you want to use for the process.
+To simplify development and deployment the build id can be automatically generated when new files are emitted.
+First the build Id is read from a file, increased applied and saved.
+To enable this feature set `buildId` to true, or to a filename.

 If you pass a build number instead, the build number will be used as is.
-- `buildId`: activates the stamping of the version with a build ID.
+- `buildId`: activates the stamping of the version with a build number.
-ex:

     config = {
-      buildId = process.env.TRAVIS_BUILD_NUMBER || "./.BUILD"
+      buildId = process.env.TRAVIS_BUILD_NUMBER || "./.BUILDID"
     }

 ## default manifest.json
-If you don't set `entry` the plugin will try to find a manifest.json file:
+If you don't set the `entry` option the plugin will try to find a manifest.json file:

-- if another plugin already emits a manifest file (ex:[CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin)) this file will be used as an `entry`. `output` will be auto filled if it has not been set.
+- if another plugin already emits a manifest file (ex:[CopyWebpackPlugin](https://github.com/kevlened/copy-webpack-plugin)) this file will be used as an `entry`. `output` will also be automatically filled if it has not been set.
 - otherwise the plugin expects to find a manifest.json file in the `context` path of your project.

-## Features
+## Progress
-The plugin has the following functions to help with chrome extensions development:
+Here is the status of the features:

 - [x] emit a manifest file.
-- [x] synchronizes the missing fields in the manifest file from a package.json file.
+- [x] synchronize the missing mandatory keys in the manifest file from a package.json file.
 - [x] if no manifest is given uses the manifest.json emitted by another plugin.
 - [x] if no manifest is given uses the one in the context folder if available.
 - [x] if no package.json is given uses the package.json found in cwd.
-- [x] update all the references to js files in manifest.json to references to the resulting compiled bundle files.
+- [x] map all the js files in manifest.json to the resulting compiled bundle files.
-- [x] files split with the `webpack.optimize.CommonsChunkPlugin` will have their dependencies prepended.
+- [x] files split with the `webpack.optimize.CommonsChunkPlugin` have their dependencies prepended.
-- [x] adds a build number to the version field (ex: 1.2.3.9878)
+- [x] can add a build number to the version key (ex: 1.2.3.9878)
-- [x] generates a build number from a file or from a given parameter
+- [x] generate a build number from a file or from a given parameter
-- [x] auto increments the build id and saves it to file by default
+- [x] auto increments the build number and saves it to file by default
 - [x] examples
-- [x] examples tested
+- [x] testing with examples
 - [ ] automatically add files listed in manifest.json to the build pipeline (if they are not already there).
+- [ ] automatically reset the build number if a reset is requested on `major`, `minor`, or `patch` increase.

 ## License